3mmaRand/N8-CIR-intro-repro/README.md

 # Introduction to Reproducible Analyses in R

 An [N8 Centre of Excellence in Computationally Intensive Research (N8 CIR) ](https://n8cir.org.uk/) online training event held 21 July 2020, 1300 - 1500
+This session was recorded and made more watchable through some great editing by Niki Harratt.
+You can find the recordings here: https://n8cir.org.uk/events/event-resource/analyses-r/

 ## Overview